 Google also ranks based on how long people stay on your page, so don’t think that writing a paragraph to your potential audience followed by a bunch of e-commerce jargon will improve your chances.
-As soon as the readers give up, Google notes it and, if it was a quick departure, your site will lose ranking points.
+As soon as the readers give up, Google notes it and, if it were a quick departure, your site would lose ranking points.

 Before and After

-Regardless of whether you choose to create your own content, or hire a writer, ensuring your time/money is well spent is an important factor in deciding whether or not to continue doing any part of a business.
+Whether you choose to create your own content, or hire a writer, ensuring your time/money is well spent is an important factor in deciding whether to continue doing any part of a business.
 Google Analytics is a free service offered by Google that allows domain owners to view a wide breadth of statistics and trends related to their websites.
 It may seem a bit intimidating, but it’s actually quite user-friendly, as is the Google Analytics App.

 In addition to total visitors, the amount of time those visitors spent on your page(s), and other numeric reports, Google Analytics also shows the website owner’s geographical data regarding their visitors.
 One of the hundreds of examples of a practical implementation of something related to geographic analytics would be writing more about local events if your web traffic was not coming from areas near your business (this would be moot for an online company, of course).